barghouthi/blog/_posts/2017-04-24-synthesis-primer.md

 Solving the formula ```encoding```, we get ```[h2 = 1, h1 = 0]```, which results in a correct program.

 Since we are dealing with test cases, the test cases we supply may be insufficient to force the SMT solver to find the right program; in such case, you can supply more tests.
 For example, if I just give Z3 test 3, on my machine I get
 ```[h2 = 15, h1 = 14]```, which is incorrect (check it).

 ## Conclusion
 We looked at a combinatorial form of program synthesis, where we define the search space as a program with holes.
 You might wonder how to encode control-flow, and not only holes that
 are replaced with consants.
 A great paper to read is [Synthesis of Loop-free Programs](http://www.csl.sri.com/users/tiwari/papers/pldi2011-bitvector.pdf).

 The idea of searching the space of programs has recently
 been explored in a wide array of settings.
 It turns out
 that handing the problem to the SMT solver is not always the right
 way to go; sometimes a custom enumeration algorithm outperforms
 SMT solvers.
 SMT solvers, however, are very good at finding
-*magic constants* which simple enumeration may never get to.
+*magic constants*, which simple enumeration may never get to.
-So, in bit-twiddling problems, symbolic encodings are the way to go.
+So, in bit-twiddling problems, symbolic encodings like the one shown here are the way to go.